-I'm so happy for Fall with all the pumpkin recipes I get to make.
-My family especially love my Jamaica Pumpkin Soup, Pumpkin Stuffed Shells, and Jamaica Pumpkin Curry With Butter Beans.
+I’m so happy for Fall with all the pumpkin recipes I get to make.
+My family especially loves my Jamaica Pumpkin Soup, Pumpkin Stuffed Shells, and Jamaica Pumpkin Curry With Butter Beans.
 I decided to share a more traditional way to make pumpkin soup in Jamaica that is vegan and gluten-free that includes local vegetables.

 This is the vegan version of Jamaican Pumpkin Chicken Soup, one of my childhood recipes that my mom made weekly when I was growing up.
-We traditional used Grace Cock Soup or similar prepackaged seasonings to flavor our soups in Jamaica but to create this vegan version, I used vegetable broth and coconut milk.
+We traditionally used Grace Cock Soup or similar prepackaged seasonings to flavor our soups in Jamaica but to create this vegan version, I used vegetable broth and coconut milk.
 You can make your own or use a store-bought version.

 To my knowledge, we don’t grow the popular American orange pumpkin in Jamaica, so I opt to use the variety grown here in Florida and Jamaica.
 Traditional Jamaican and Caribbean pumpkins are called Calabaza, they are green and white variegated skin with deep orange flesh.
 You can substitute any orange flesh pumpkin or butternut squash variety.

 To make pumpkin soup vegan, the ingredients can be purchased at West Indian or Caribbean specialty stores, Latino, Indian and Chinese supermarkets, and in the International section of major supermarkets.